Can a world class, National Geographic photographer lose his passion? Yes! How does he get it back?

 Staying close to his home in northern Minnesota (near the Boundary Waters Canoe Area), he would take one picture per day from the autumnal equinox to the winter solstice.
-Unlike many photographers who pick their best photo each day out of dozens or hundreds of photos taken that day, Brandenburg would limit himself to one click of the shutter.
+Unlike many photographers (and Brandenburg too) who pick their best photo each day out of dozens or hundreds of photos taken that day, for this project Brandenburg would limit himself to one click of the shutter per day.
 He would capture 90 days on three rolls of film.

-Think of the challenge for a photographer that was used to having 20 or so of his best photos chosen out of 20,000 – 30,000 photos taken for a National Geographic article.
+Think of the challenge for a photographer that was used to having 20 to 30 of his best photos chosen out of the 20,000 – 30,000 photos that are taken for a single National Geographic article.
 What if he took a photo early in the day and something better came along later?
 What if he waited all day and didn’t find anything to capture his creative imagination by the end of the day?
 There was a time when he was ready to quit the project.
 No one knew about this self-assignment so no one would know he quit, but he persevered.

 At the end of the 90 days, he ended up with a great collection of photos, many of which are stunning.
 You can see all 90 photos via the link below.

 Two years later a National Geographic editor was visiting Brandenburg in his Minnesota home and saw the photos.
 The editor was impressed and the photos and Brandenburg’s journey of inspiration became the lead article in the November 1997 issue of National Geographic.
 It was the largest collection of photos by a single photographer ever published in one issue.